 John the forerunner of Jesus

 Also it was fitting for John to baptize Jesus at the beginning of His public ministry as an acknowledgement by His forerunner.
 John was the “voice crying in the wilderness” prophesied by Isaiah, calling people to repentance in preparation for their Messiah (Isaiah 40:3).
 And he declared to the nation that the Son of God, the One he had predicted would baptize “with the Holy Spirit and fire” (Matthew 3:11).
 “I baptize with water, but there stands One among you whom you do not know.
 It is He who, coming after me, is preferred before me, whose sandal strap I am not worthy to loose” (John 1:26,27).

 And after the baptism, John announced to all, “Behold!
 The Lamb of God who takes away the sin of the world!
 This is He of whom I said, ‘After me comes a Man who is preferred before me, for He was before me.’
 I did not know Him; but that He should be revealed to Israel, therefore I came baptizing with water” (John 1:29-31).

-Jesus’ baptism was an example for the sinner to to receive not only forgiveness by also cleansing.
+Jesus’ baptism was an example for the sinner to receive not only forgiveness but also cleansing.
 His baptism symbolized the sinner’s death and resurrection to the newness of life (2 Corinthians 5:21).
-The sinner’s sins were counted to Christ, as if they were His, so His righteousness is counted to him as if it was his.
+The sinner’s sins were counted to Christ, as if they were His, so His righteousness is reckoned to him as if it was his.

 Check out our Bible Answers page for more information on a variety of topics.